Almost splitting maps, transformation theorems and smooth fibration theorems: Other Applications of Transformation Theorems

 \begin{prop} For any $N\in \mathbb{Z}^{+}$, there exists $\delta(N)>0$, such that the following holds for any $\delta\in(0,\delta(N))$.
 Suppose $(X,d,\mathcal{H}^N)$ is a noncompact $\RCD(0,N)$ space, and

 Then there exists a proper harmonic map $u:X\to \R^N$ with at most $(1+\Psi(\delta|N))$-growth so that $u$ is a homeomorphism. \end{prop}

-\begin{proof}[Sketch of proof] The only difference to Proposition \ref{thm-can-diff} is that we don't have a non-degeneracy result for $T_{R}u: B_{\frac{1}{3}R}(p)\to \R^{N}$.
-In this case we use a bi-H\"{o}lder estimate on non-collapsed $\RCD$ spaces proved in \cite{BNS22}: under the assumptions in Proposition \ref{thm-can-heom},
+\begin{proof}[Sketch of proof] The only difference to Proposition \ref{thm-can-diff} is that, because of the lack of smooth structure, we don't have a non-degeneracy property for $T_{R}u: B_{R}(p)\to \R^{N}$.
+In this case we will use a bi-H\"{o}lder estimate on non-collapsed $\RCD$ spaces proved in \cite{BNS22}: since $T_{R}u$ is $\Psi(\delta|N)$-splitting,

 holds for any $x,y\in B_{\frac{1}{3}R}(p)$.